 - Subverted by 8-Bit Theater, to the extent that many fans were unaware that it had ended until Brian Clevenger made a news post a month after the final strip.

 - Bob and George concluded with a full-scale battle against Bob.
 Bob and George themselves get some final Character Development too, culminating with George finally having the will to use his blaster.
 The Author shows up one last time to wrap up the comic, the final revelation being that everybody faked their deaths in the Cataclysm thanks to Zero telling Dr. Wily about it, so they all lived Happily Ever After.

 - Girly ended with a sufficiently grand finale, featuring at least a cameo from everyone.
 You'd think Josh was trying to get every single character into the last page of his comic.

 - It's Walky! had a truly spectacular epic finale, wrapping up everything, with every villain so far crashing into each other on SEMME's doorstep, including the long-foreshadowed martian invasion.

-- While we're on the topic, Problem Sleuth ends with the Big Bad defeated and the characters finally getting the key to escape the building they were trapped in.
+- Problem Sleuth ends with the Big Bad defeated and the characters finally getting the key to escape the building they were trapped in.
 A mostly textless Where Are They Now epilogue follows, which ends with the three detectives starting a new case.
 There is one final animation where the Big Bad stomps on his hat while Death pulls out some board games.

 - The 24th chapter of Broken Saints (aptly titled "Truth") features the climactic confrontation between our heroes and the Magnificent Bastard behind the Myth Arc, complete with an Ethereal Choir, Just Between You and Me (justified), several Heroic Sacrifices, lots and lots of religious symbolism, and a good Tear Jerker here and there.